DemonHunter23/Calculator/README.md

 # Calculator
-A simple calculator which was written in Java and Java Swing for GUI
+A simple calculator which was written in Java and Java Swing for GUI.

+When I made this calculator, I just started to learn programming.